devky690/task-manager-app/README.md

 ## Running Server

-Run `npm run server` to start the backend from vscode
+Run `npm run server` to start the backend from vscode.
+Be sure to install nodemon by running the command npm install nodemon in vscode

 ## Testing Api